Acne Treatment

 Hormonal fluctuations play an important role in acne for both women and men.

-Acne may worsen before the menstrual cycle, often linked to changes in estrogen and progesterone levels.
+In women, acne may worsen before the menstrual cycle, often linked to changes in estrogen and progesterone levels.
 This commonly presents as:

 • Jawline or lower-face breakouts